tjthejuggler/small_scripts/mouse_modes/README.md

 # Mouse Mode Switching System

 This system allows switching between different sets of mouse button configurations by pressing the volume up button when no volume button has been pressed in the last 5 seconds.
+When switching modes, the volume is not increased.

 ## Directory Structure